ibm-cloud-docs/cloud-object-storage/cli/curl.md

 # Using `cURL`
 {: #curl}

-Here's a 'cheatsheet' of basic `curl` commands for the {{site.data.keyword.cos_full}} REST API.
-Additional detail can be found in the API reference for [buckets](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations) or [objects](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-object-operations).
+Here's a 'cheat sheet' of basic `curl` commands for the {{site.data.keyword.cos_full}} REST API.
+More detail can be found in the API reference for [buckets](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations) or [objects](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-object-operations).

-Using `curl` assumes a certain amount of familiarity with the command line and object storage, and have gotten the necessary information from a [service credential](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials), the [endpoints reference](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints), or the [console](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started).
-If any terms or variables are unfamiliar they can be found in the [glossary](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-terminology).
+Using `curl` assumes a certain amount of familiarity with the command line and Object Storage, and have the necessary information from a [service credential](/docs/services/cloud-object-storage/iam?topic=cloud-object-storage-service-credentials), the [endpoints reference](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-endpoints), or the [console](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started).
+If any terms or variables are unfamiliar, they can be found in the [glossary](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-terminology).

-**Note**: Personally Identifiable Information (PII): When creating buckets and/or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location or any other means.
+**Note**: Personally Identifiable Information (PII): When creating buckets and/or adding objects, ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
 {:tip}

 ## Request an IAM Token
 {: #curl-iam}

-There are two ways to generate an IAM oauth token for authenticating requests: using a `curl` command with an API key (described below) or from the command line using [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cloud-cli-ibmcloud_commands_iam#ibmcloud_iam_oauth_tokens).
+Two ways you can generate an IAM `oauth` token for authenticating requests are using a `curl` command with an API key (described later), or from the command line by using [{{site.data.keyword.cloud}} CLI](/docs/cli?topic=cloud-cli-ibmcloud_commands_iam#ibmcloud_iam_oauth_tokens).

-### Request an IAM token using an API key
+### Request an IAM token by using an API key
 {: #curl-token}

-First ensure that you have an API key.
-You can obtain one from [{{site.data.keyword.iamlong}}](https://cloud.ibm.com/iam/apikeys).
+Ensure that you have an API key.
+You can get one from [{{site.data.keyword.iamlong}}](https://cloud.ibm.com/iam/apikeys).

 ```
 curl -X "POST" "https://iam.cloud.ibm.com/identity/token" \